We’re

 Founder & CEO

-Richard Vevers is the Founder and CEO of The Ocean Agency.
-He is a Fellow of The Explorers Club and is best known for his leading role in the Emmy Award-winning documentary Chasing Coral on Netflix.
+Richard Vevers is the Founder of The Ocean Agency, a Fellow of The Explorers Club, and best known for his leading role in the Emmy Award-winning documentary Chasing Coral on Netflix.
 His work has been featured in numerous publications and documentaries.

 PASSIONATE PEOPLE ACCELERATING OCEAN SCIENCE AND CONSERVATION ACTION